AyloSrd/signals-for-react/README.md

 # 📡 Signals for React (SFR)

-Signals for React (SFR) is a library that aims to provide signal primitives for React applications without relying on React internals.
+Signals for React (SFR) is yet another library aiming to provide signal primitives for React applications without relying on React internals.
 SFR signals combine the functionalities of both refs and state.

 Signals scope is to limit unnecessary re-rendering as much as possible, while keeping updated values accessible all over your React app.